litalien101/guardian-override/BLUEPRINT.md

-Guardian Override — Technical Blueprint
+Guardian Override - Technical Blueprint - v1.2_draft

 1. Purpose & Principles
 Guardian Override is an emotional-governance layer for families.
-It helps set screen boundaries that honor dignity, consent, and shared agency — not control.
+It helps set screen boundaries that honor dignity, consent, and shared agency, not control.

 Dignity-first: No surveillance, no punishment.